radicle-dev/radicle-contracts/docs/how_pool_works.md

 # Overview

 The funding pool is a smart contract, which creates real-time streams of donations.
-One can start, alter or end the process of sending his funds at any time with immediate effect.
+One can start, alter or end the process of sending their funds at any time with immediate effect.
 The flow of funds is automatically maintained and steady over time.

 There are 3 roles present in the contract.
 Any Ethereum address can be used in any number of these roles at the same time.

-- The sender - has assets and chooses who does he want to send them to, how much and how fast
+- The sender - has assets and chooses who do they want to send them to, how much and how fast
 - The receiver - receives funds from senders
-- The proxy - receives funds from senders, but immediately passes them to receivers of his choice
+- The proxy - receives funds from senders, but immediately passes them to receivers of their choice

 ## The cycles